Ray-Wynn/Example-IDataErrorInfo/README.md

 	public class DataProduct : INotifyPropertyChanged, IDataErrorInfo

-InotifyPropertyChanged provides the required binding interface between the data object class DataProduct with WPF with PropertyChanged event.
+InotifyPropertyChanged provides the provides the PropertyChanged event to provide the binding interface between the class DataProduct and WPF.

         public event PropertyChangedEventHandler?
 PropertyChanged;